kwami-labs/kwami/docs/en/candy/README.md

 Each KWAMI has a unique DNA hash calculated from its body configuration:
 - Geometry parameters (resolution, spikes, time, rotation)
 - Visual properties (colors, shininess, wireframe)
-- Skin type (tricolor, tricolor2, zebra)
+- Skin selection (Tricolor + subtype: poles, donut, vintage)
 - Scale and opacity

 The DNA hash ensures no two KWAMIs are identical on-chain.